jasoncartercs/URLShortener/README.md

 # URLShortener

-This is a URL Shortener written in a Flask App.
+This is a URL Shortener written as a Flask App.

 It takes a post request on the route shorten_url.